 Whitlock, Cathy, Sarah L. Shafer, and Jennifer Marlon.
 "The role of climate and vegetation change in shaping past and future fire regimes in the northwestern US and the implications for ecosystem management."
 Forest ecology and management 178.1-2 (2003): 5-21.

-Supplement: